emileswarts/freestuffly/README.md

   - Install leinegen
   - run `lein deps`
   - add your preferred keywords and group to the yaml config file `config/gumtree.yml`
+  - Set up your postmark account and push to Heroku

 ## TODO
   - Create an interface and store keywords in a database.